flatpak/flatpak/CONTRIBUTING.md

 be built as setuid root.
 This is believed to be safe, as it is designed to do this.
 Any build of Bubblewrap supports both unprivileged and setuid mode, you just need to set the setuid bit for it to change mode.

-However, this does complicate the installation a bit.
-If you pass `--with-priv-mode=setuid` to configure (of Flatpak or Bubblewrap) then `make install` will try to set the setuid bit.
-However that means you have to run `make install` as root.
-Alternatively, you can pass `--enable-sudo` to configure and it will call `sudo` when setting the setuid bit.
-Alternatively you can enable setuid completely outside of the installation, which is common for example when packaging Bubblewrap in a .deb or .rpm.
+The Meson build does not do this automatically.

 There are some complications when building Flatpak to a different prefix than the system-installed version.
 First of all, the newly built Flatpak will look for system-installed flatpaks in `$PREFIX/var/lib/flatpak`, which will not match existing installations.
-You can use `--with-system-install-dir=/var/lib/flatpak` to make both installations use the same location.
+You can use `-Dsystem_install_dir=/var/lib/flatpak` to make both installations use the same location.

 Secondly, Flatpak ships with a root-privileged PolicyKit helper for